jszwedko/gsp-go-debugging/slides.md

 - `GOTRACEBACK`: Dump stack traces when Go program encounters unrecovered panic or unexpected runtime condition
   - 0: no stack traces
-  - 1: dump user goroutines
+  - 1: dump user goroutines backtrace (default)
-  - 2: dump run time and user goroutines
+  - 2: dump run time and user goroutines backtrace
   - crash: dump user and run time goroutines and crash in OS specific manner (core dump)
     - You can also get this manually by issuing a `SIGABRT` to a running process